adhavar/Grocery-Sales-Analysis-Visualization/README.md

 - **Sales Performance:** Evaluate revenue trends over time and identify periods of high and low sales activity.
 - **Product Analysis:** Determine which products and categories contribute the most to total revenue and sales volume.
 - **Employee Performance:** Measure salesperson contributions and identify the top-performing employees based on sales performance.
-- **Geographic Analysis:** Explore sales distribution across cities and countries to identify regional performance differences.
+- **Geographic Analysis:** Explore sales distribution across cities to identify regional performance differences.

 ## Dataset Information
 The dataset is publicly available on Kaggle under the CC0: Public Domain License